Paul McGrath (footballer): Manchester United

 On 27 April 1982, after completing his trial, a deal was agreed with St. Pat's and McGrath signed for Manchester United.
 The club's manager at the time was Ron Atkinson, who McGrath later described as one of his "favourite men in football".
 McGrath joined a cohort of Irish players at United and credited Kevin Moran, Frank Stapleton, Ashley Grimes and Anthony Whelan with helping him to settle in.
 After an operation on his cartilage in the summer, he made his debut for United on 10 November 1982 against Bradford City in the League Cup.
 McGrath scored his first goal for United against Luton Town on 9 May 1983 at Old Trafford.
 However, he missed out on a place in the team's 1983 FA Cup victory over Brighton & Hove Albion later that month.

 McGrath eventually ousted Gordon McQueen to become the regular partner to Kevin Moran in the centre of defence.
 The highlight of his Manchester United career came in the 1985 FA Cup final, where a 1–0 win over Everton secured the trophy and McGrath picked up the Man of the Match award.

-In 1985–86, it appeared that McGrath was on course to pick up a league title medal after United won their first 10 league games of the season, but injuries to key players including Bryan Robson soon took their toll on the side and they eventually finished fourth in the table, 12 points behind champions Liverpool.
-A dismal start to the 1986–87 season saw Ron Atkinson sacked as manager and replaced by Alex Ferguson in November 1986, but McGrath initially remained a regular member of the first team.
+In 1985–86, it appeared that McGrath was on course to pick up a league title medal after United won their first 10 league games of the season, but injuries to key players including Bryan Robson soon took their toll on the side and they managed only nine wins from their remaining 27 games.
+The team eventually finished fourth in the table, 12 points behind champions Liverpool.
+Their poor form continued into the 1986–87 season and, after United's worst start in 14 years, Ron Atkinson was sacked and replaced by Alex Ferguson in November 1986, but McGrath initially remained a regular member of the first team.
 United finished second behind Liverpool in the league a year later.

 By the 1988–89 season, McGrath was struggling with knee injuries and was becoming a less regular member of the first team, facing competition from new signings Steve Bruce and Mal Donaghy.
 His relationship with manager Ferguson had also become strained and United offered McGrath a pay deal to retire rather than sell him to another club.
 However, then aged only 29, McGrath decided to continue playing.
 During this period, McGrath was offered terms at S.S.C.
 Napoli, but the deal did not come to fruition.